health-shield/wellsign.github.io/_services/01-test.md

 Rapid, on-site deployment of viral and antibody tests for COVID19.

 - Accurate, regular, reliable COVID-19 tests on per employee basis
-- Integrated dashboard for integrated reporting and analytics
+- Dashboard for integrated reporting and analytics
 - Meticulous record-keeping to meet regulation compliance

 > As testing availability opens up in this next phase of the pandemic, the EEOC has confirmed